npm/jobs/2018/q4/product-documentation-writer.md

 - Creating a content plan for documenting new and updated features and products
 - Triaging and prioritizing content requests from across the company
-- Creating and updating documentation and other user assistance content
+- Creating and updating documentation articles, API reference documentation, contextual help content, and other user assistance content as needed
 - Gathering user and customer feedback from support requests and the npm community forum
 - Using metrics to plan documentation improvement projects